officialcjunior/officialcjunior.github.io/content/about.md

 I like computers and what is possible with them.
 At the beginning of my "computer journey", as a freshman at my university, I was exclusively interested in systems.
 But lately, as I got acquainted with other things of the stack, I like almost all parts of it.

-More can be found on my [art portfolio](/art) page of this website.
+More can be found on my [technical talks and projects](/tech) page of this website and my Github: [@officialcjunior](https://github.com/officialcjunior)

 ### Everything else